terraform-ibm-modules/terraform-ibm-landing-zone-vpc/reference-architectures/deploy-arch-ibm-vpc-quickstart-vpc.md

 - Public gateways created only when allowed by the profile

 ### Optional Flow Logs
-- Enable VPC Flow Logs to create a COS instance and bucket automatically
+- Enable VPC Flow Logs to create a Object Storage instance and bucket automatically

 ---